Union Pacific Passenger Service Timeline (1869-1971)

-Daily City of Portland service inaugurated with 5 equipments, cars being taken from the City of St. Louis, the Portland Rose, the Challenger, and by using 5 women's coaches converted into club-lounge cars and 5 conventional weight cars.
+Daily City of Portland service inaugurated with five equipment sets, cars being taken from the City of St. Louis, the Portland Rose, the Challenger, and by using five women's coaches converted into club-lounge cars and five conventional weight cars.

 February 15, 1947

 Consolidated 4th train withdrawn from City of Portland service.

 "U. P. Main Lines Drop Old Tourist Sleepers -- Omaha.
 March 27 -- Tourist sleeping cars will be dropped from all main line Union Pacific trains operating between Chicago, Denver, Salt Lake City and/or Spokane, effective April 1, President G. F. Ashby announced today.
 Terming the cars "an antiquated, outmoded type of railroad equipment," Ashby said travelers henceforth will have their choice of streamliner service or modern coaches and standard sleeping cars in regular trains."
 (Ogden Standard Examiner, March 27, 1947)

 Daily City of Los Angeles service was inaugurated with four equipment sets, doubling at each terminal; additional cars for the four trains were withdrawn from Streamliner City of St. Louis, the Los Angeles Limited, the C&NW "400" and one complete train and five Challenger (D-K-D) diners from City of Portland.
 Two additional women's coaches were converted into club-lounge cars.